-The School currently serves approximately 600 students in grades five through ten in middle and high school in 2018.
+The School currently serves approximately 900 students in grades five through twelve in middle and high school.
 Per 2018 TN Ready results, Intrepid ranked #1 among open enrollment schools in HS Math and HS ELA.
 Intrepid was named a TN Reward School for academic achievement, student growth, ELL proficiency and low rates of chronic absenteeism.

-Now in its sixth year, the School has become a proof point in Southeast Nashville that demographics do not equal destiny.
-Over ninety percent of the School's scholars are zoned to under-performing neighborhood middle schools.
-Eighty-nine percent of the school's students are economically disadvantaged.
+Now in its eighth year, the School has become a proof point in Southeast Nashville that demographics do not equal destiny.
+Over ninety percent of the School's students are zoned to underperforming neighborhood middle schools.
+Seventy-nine percent of the school's students are economically disadvantaged.
 Sixty-seven percent speak a language at home other than English.
 The School is honored to provide a college preparatory education in the Antioch community.
-In many cases we've reversed academic achievement gaps.
-43% of our middle school Algebra I students achieved Mastered on On-Track performance on TN Ready, compared to just 22.5% of students statewide.
 The School's students must - and do - make significant academic growth each year, and outperform neighborhood schools as well as city and state averages on standardized tests.